Protecting Customer Data

 - Investigate the data privacy and security policies of prospective service providers or partners, comparing their standards to yours.

-- Make sure service providers notify you of any security breaches, even minor and potentially harmless ones.
+- Make sure service providers notify you of any security breaches.

 4. Have You Properly Disposed of Customer Data No Longer Needed?